 Communicate with your students about AI policies and expectations in your course

 Tufts’ School of AS&E has a set of Academic Integrity Resources which can be helpful in thinking through what policies you would like to state explicitly in your class.
-You can also begin to engage students in conversations about AI.
-Some framing questions include: How do they see education evolving in the face of AI?
-What do they believe are ethical concerns and appropriate uses of AI?
+You can also engage students in conversations about AI collaboratively considering questions such as – How do they see education evolving in the face of AI?
+What do they believe are ethical concerns and appropriate uses of AI in the context of this course?

 Revise course assignments to minimize the value of outsourcing thinking to an AI